 So, hit the park!
-You can’t go wrong with some snacks, a nice view and beautiful sunshine.
+You can’t go wrong with some snacks, a nice view, and beautiful sunshine.

 Remember how good greenery is for you?
 Along with the benefits of being in green space, gardening continues to show a positive impact on mood.
 Nurturing a garden gives a sense of purpose and responsibility, both proven to correlate with better mental health.

 Research has also concluded the benefit of group gardening in mental health units and prison settings.
-Group gardening was shown to improve social interaction and creates hope which positively impacts those with mental illness.
+Group gardening was shown to improve social interaction and create hope which positively impacts those with mental illness.

 Additionally, gardening is therapeutic and a way to work on perfectionist tendencies, or a negative mindset.